Skip to main content

 Home Directory ($HOME)

-Your home directory is for:
+Your home directory is your primary workspace on ACE HPC.
+It is for:

 • Configuration files (.bashrc, .profile)

-• Small scripts and source code
+• Scripts and source code

 • Personal settings